reportportal/commons-net/docs/Extensions.md

 ## How to use own observers?

 To be able to observe events, next conditions should be met:
-1. Implement `IReportEventsObserver` interface.
+1. Implement `IReportEventsObserver` interface
-2. Name of an assembly with implementation from previous step should contain `ReportPortal`.
+2. Name of an assembly with implementation from previous step should contain `ReportPortal`
 3. The assembly should be in the same directory with `ReportPortal.Shared.dll`

 ## Examples